-SERVICE RECORD
+SERVICE & INTERIM BOILER WORK RECORD

-It is recommended that your heating system is serviced regularly and that the appropriate Service Interval Record is completed.
+It is recommended that your boiler and heating system are regularly serviced and maintained, in line with manufacturers' instructions, and that the appropriate service / interim work record is completed.

-Service Provider
+Service provider

-Before completing the appropriate Service Record below, please ensure you have carried out the service as described in the manufacturer's instructions.
-Always use the manufacturer's specified spare part when replacing controls.
+When completing a service record (as below), please ensure you have carried out the service as described in the manufacturers' instructions.
+Always use the manufacturers' specified spare parts.